kammitama5/kammitama5.github.io/_posts/2018-7-24-Tuesday-July-24th.md

 - Chris wants the spacing to look more like
 ```[A] [-----B-----] [C]      [D] [-----E-----] [F]```
   but I'm going to wait on that one because people are picky about their spacing.
   That's very much a kind of UI-to taste type thing.
-I did make the slider say x so there
+I did make the speedSlider (left hand side) say x so there
   is less ambiguity about what the ```speedSlider``` is doing.

 ## To the left